How much does it cost to replace your air conditioning system in Boise, ID?

 Breaking Down AC Replacement Costs

-According to Fire & Ice, the replacement cost for an air conditioner in a residential home can range between $4,350-$12,095.
+According to Fire & Ice, the replacement cost for an air conditioner in a residential home can range from $4,350 to $12,095.
 This includes labor, parts, and permit fees.
 This price range is right in line with the cost of installing AC units in Boise

-The aforementioned costs to install a new air conditioner in your home include labor, parts, and the new unit.
-Factors that determine “How much does air conditioner replacement cost in Boise” include:
+The costs above to install a new air conditioner in your home include labor, parts, and the new unit.
+Factors that determine “How much does air conditioner replacement cost in Boise?” include:

 - The tonnage and BTUs (related to the square feet of your home)